 Nearly all new business phone systems use VoIP.
 Instead of running on copper wiring like landline systems do, VoIP systems run on a high-speed internet connection.
 It's the same connection most businesses already use to get online.
 When making a call, the user's voice is instantly converted into a data packet that is moved throughout the internet like other pieces of data, such as emails and images.
 Tapping into an existing data connection saves you the trouble and expense of installing and maintaining phone lines throughout your offices or stores.

-Similarly to how a traditional landline system works, the VoIP provider allows you to choose a phone number with a local area code, a toll-free number or both.
+Similar to how a landline system works, the VoIP provider allows you to choose a phone number with a local area code, a toll-free number or both.

-When VoIP was first introduced, there was much concern over the call quality.
-Many felt calls sounded staticky, and others had problems with calls dropping off.
-As the technology has improved, so has the quality of the calls.
+When VoIP was first introduced, there was concern about call quality.
+Many felt calls sounded staticky; others had problems with calls dropping off.
+As technology has improved, so, too, has call quality.
 In fact, the connection quality difference between VoIP and landline is now so insignificant that most users have no idea when they are using VoIP and when they are on a landline connection.

 The only businesses that can't take advantage of VoIP phone systems are those in communities without access to high-speed internet service or with unreliable internet service.

-With the on-premises systems the PBX equipment is installed inside your business.
-Your IT team is responsible for securing it, keeping it up and running and upgrading it when necessary.
+With on-premises systems, the PBX equipment is installed inside your business.
+Your IT team is responsible for securing it, keeping it up and running, and upgrading it when necessary.
 Hosting on-premises gives businesses the ability to keep a few traditional landlines working alongside SIP-trunked VoIP lines.